bonina/bonina.github.io/_posts/software/2019/2019-09-29-pnputil-in-windows.md

 To call that routine, you can use the following format(replace [number] with the numeric value of the file):
 <p class="message">pnputil /delete-driver oem[number].inf /uninstall</p>

-You should get the successful outputs on the prompt, and immediately see the improvements in occupied space(plus prevention of leftover issues).
+You should get the successful outputs on the prompt, and immediately see the improvements in occupied space(plus prevention of possible leftover issues).